 Achondroplasia is commonly associated with shortened limbs in dwarfism.
 It is usually diagnosed at birth and results in delayed motor skills.
-Little people with SED usually have limbs in proportion to their height, but the trunk area is usually shortened.
+Persons with SED usually have limbs in proportion to their height, but the trunk area is usually shortened.
 Hypochondroplasia causes shortened limbs but is often a milder and more gradual form of dwarfism than achondroplasia and is not usually diagnosed until the child is a toddler as length and weight are often normal at birth.

 Little People of America is an non-profit organization that provides support for those with dwarfism and their families.
 Matt Roloff, a star of the television reality show "Little People, Big World" on The Learning Channel (TLC), is a former president of Little People of America.
-"Little People, Big World" follows the lives of Matt, his wife Amy and their four children Zachary, Jeremy, Molly and Jacob.
+The television program follows the lives of Matt, his wife Amy and their four children Zachary, Jeremy, Molly and Jacob.

 Zachary and Jeremy are twins.
 Jeremy is average height and Zachary has achondroplasia dwarfism.
 Both Molly and Jacob are average height.
 Matt has diastrohpic dysplasia and Amy has achondroplasia like Zachary.
-Matt uses crutches and motorized equipment to help him get around and has spent a great deal of his childhood in hospitals.
+Matt uses crutches and motorized equipment to help him get around and spent a great deal of his childhood in hospitals.
 Amy has had relatively few medical problems, but Zachary is starting to have some complications.
-"Little People, Big World" shows that the Roloffs are a normal family.
+"Little People, Big World" shows the Roloffs are a normal family.
 As Amy says at the beginning of the show "Little people can basically do everything other people can, just in a different way."